Student Visa Application Process

 - F-1students will receive a Form I-20 from Caldwell University that reads “Transfer Pending” and must report to ISS within 15 days of the program start date indicated on Form I-20.
 OISS will then validate the SEVIS record and issue a Form I-20 for “Continued Attendance”.

-Change of Education Level – Students changing from one degree program to another within Caldwell University should contact OISS to request new immigration documents.
+Change of Education Level – Students changing from one-degree program to another within Caldwell University should contact OISS to request new immigration documents.
 The online request must be submitted to OISS at least 3 weeks before the current program expires.

-Returning from Leave of Absence – Students returning from leave of absence should contact OISS for instructions.
+Returning from Leave of Absence – Students returning from a leave of absence should contact OISS for instructions.

 Are F-1 students eligible to work?